aim97/Neural-networks/Theory basics/Improving DNNs/ML_strategy.md

 we want.

 #### Notes

-- Suppose you are building a "Cat sharing" app, it allows users to share their cat images, you decided to use a classifier to check if the uploaded image is a cat or not before allowing it, which would you prefer a classifier with 99% accuracy but detects but it can allow porn images, or another with 97% accuracy but doesn't allow porn images, you and your customers would prefer the second one since it prevent Porn more, but according your evaluation metrics the first is better. **when such a situation occurs, it means your evaluation metric is not right**, you need to re-evaluate it, so How do we prevent our model from allowing Porn images?, in this simple case we can modify the cost function by adding a weight to the loss of each sample, if the miss-classified sample is normal the weight is just 1, when it's a Porn image the weight is a large number like 10, this way the model will be pushed to prioritize the prevention of Porn images.
+Suppose you are building a "Cat sharing" app, it allows users to share their cat images. you decided to use a classifier to check if the uploaded image is a cat or not before allowing it.

+Which would you prefer a classifier with 99% accuracy that allows porn images, or another with 97% accuracy but doesn't allow porn images, you and your customers would prefer the second one since it prevent Porn more, but according your evaluation metrics the first is better. **when such a situation occurs, it means your evaluation metric is not right**, you need to re-think your evaluation matrics.

+So how do we prevent our model from allowing Porn images?, in this simple case we can modify the cost function by adding a weight to the loss of each sample, if the miss-classified sample is normal the weight is just 1, when it's a Porn image the weight is a large number like 10, this way the model will be pushed to prioritize the prevention of Porn images.

 This fault occurred because the evaluation metric wasn't set correctly, those metrics are not just the problem definition, the metrics you create must really reflect the needs of your application, and the real working environment.

 ## Summary
 1. Orthogonalization means that you use *one technique* to carry *one job* and affect only *one variable*.